Learn how to draw a great looking Chocolate Cake with easy, step-by-step drawing instructions, and video tutorial.

 1. Begin by drawing an irregular triangle using wavy, curved lines.
 Notice the "U" shaped line emerging from the near side, and the corner that is incomplete.
 The shape should resemble a slice of pizza with dripping cheese, but it is actually the top of the cake with dripping icing!

-Chocolate Cake Drawing - Step 2
+Easy Chocolate Cake Drawing - Step 2

 2. Draw lines downward from the tips of the lines at the incomplete corner.
 The inner line should be straight, the outer line wavy.
 Allow them to connect at the bottom.
 This outlines the icing on the back of the cake slice.

-Chocolate Cake Drawing - Step 3
+Easy Chocolate Cake Drawing - Step 3

 3. Draw a straight line to form the bottom of the cake, running parallel to the top of the slice.
 Then, connect it to the point of the slice with a wavy line, completing the outline of the cake.

-Chocolate Cake Drawing - Step 4
+Easy Chocolate Cake Drawing - Step 4

 4. Draw two parallel wavy lines across the side of the cake to indicate the icing between the layers.
 Notice the "U" shaped drips of icing.

-Chocolate Cake Drawing - Step 5
+Easy Chocolate Cake Drawing - Step 5

 5. Draw another pair of wavy, parallel lines below the first.
 This forms another section of icing between the cake layers.

-Chocolate Cake Drawing - Step 6
+Easy Chocolate Cake Drawing - Step 6

 6. Erase small lines to connect the icing segments.
 Then, it's time to decorate your cake!
 Draw a series of overlapping curved lines across the top of the cake, near the back.
 Then, enclose a partial teardrop shape at its case.

-Chocolate Cake Drawing - Step 7
+Easy Chocolate Cake Drawing - Step 7

 7. Draw another series of overlapping curved lines above and parallel to the first, allowing them to meet at the ends.
 Erase previous lines as necessary.
 Then, contour the icing by drawing a curved line parallel to the side of the slice.

-Chocolate Cake Drawing - Step 8
+Add More Details to Your Chocolate Cake Picture - Step 8

 8. "Pretty please, with a cherry on top," as the old saying goes.
 Draw a cherry on top of the cake.
 Use curved lines to trace the rounded heart shape of the fruit and the dollop of icing beneath it.
 Extend a pair of curved lines from the top of the cherry and connect them at the top, forming the stem.

-Chocolate Cake Drawing - Step 9
+Complete the Outline of Your Chocolate Cake Drawing - Step 9

 9. Draw sprinkles on top of the cake.
 Enclose a small oval or rounded rectangle for each.

-Complete Chocolate Cake Drawing
+Color Your Chocolate Cake Drawing

 Color your cartoon cake.
 Chocolate cake is usually brown in color, though red velvet is a variation that lives up to its name.
 Icing can be imbued with any color, so be creative.